 Penalty: $100.

-[Section 17 amended by No. 113 of 1965 s.
+[Section 17 amended: No. 113 of 1965 s.
 8.]

 18. Secrecy of returns

 No return relative to any private business made for the purposes of this Act shall, without the previous consent in writing of the person making the return, be published in such manner as may divulge the contents of such return.
 Nor, except for the purposes of this Act, shall any person not engaged in the collection or compilation of statistics under this Act be permitted to see any such return.